-This memorandum recommends that users of Federal Interagency Sedimentation Project (FISP) collapsible-bag samplers:
+This memorandum directs USGS users of Federal Interagency Sedimentation Project (FISP) collapsible-bag samplers to:

-- Perform quality-assurance field tests of bag-sampler intake efficiency before each set of samples is collected during site visits; and - Incorporate the revised, temperature-indexed minimum stream velocities (Table 1) for bag-samplers into data-collection practices where suspended sediment may include a significant percentage of sand-sized material.
+- Perform field tests of bag-sampler intake efficiency before each set of samples is collected during site visits; - Store the required data (five parameters) from these tests in the National Water Information System (NWIS) with associated environmental samples; and - Incorporate the revised, temperature-indexed minimum stream velocities (Table 1) for bag samplers into data-collection practices where suspended sediment may include a significant percentage of material larger than silt size (≥0.062 mm).

-This memorandum supplements the FISP reports and operation manuals for the FISP US-series DH-2, D-96, D-96A1, and D-99 bag-samplers (Davis 2001, 2005a, b; McGregor, 2006).
+This memorandum supplements the FISP reports and operation manuals for the FISP USseries DH-2, D-96, D-96A1, and D-99 bag-samplers (Davis 2001, 2005a,b; McGregor, 2006) and information in memorandum OWQ 99.02/OSW 99.01-Guidance for Collecting Discharge-Weighted Samples in Surface Water Using an Isokinetic Sampler (October 28, 1998).
 This memorandum does not, however, replace the extensive guidance in these previous reports provided for proper use of FISP samplers.